sovrin-foundation/connector-app/README.md

 ## For ios
 - `cd ios/fastlane`
-- `gem install`
+- `bundle install`
-- `bundle exec match development`.
+- `bundle exec fastlane match development`.
 DO NOT use `--force` with this command.
 Do not use XCode automatic code signing.
 - `cd .. && pod install`
 - `cd .. && npm run ios`